Deformation-Invariant Neural Network and Its Applications in Distorted Image Restoration and Analysis: Experimental Results

 In this section, we evaluate the efficacy of our proposed DINN framework through a series of experiments.
 Specifically, we assess the performance in image classification, image restoration, and 1-1 facial verification tasks involving distorted images using the DINN framework.
 We compare our results against those achieved by state-of-the-art methods.
 Additionally, we conduct self-ablation studies to explore the impact of various parameters and settings on the performance of the framework.

 The experimental setting is described in detail below.

-\textbf{Computational Resources and Parameters} To ensure a fair comparison, all models were trained using the RMSprop optimizer with a fixed learning rate of $0.00001$.
-Each method underwent 100 epochs of optimization to achieve sufficient convergence.
+\textbf{Computational Resources and Parameters} Our models were trained using the RMSprop optimizer with a fixed learning rate of $0.00001$.
+The training underwent 100 epochs of optimization to achieve sufficient convergence.
 The batch size was set to 64, unless stated otherwise.
 The training process took place on a CentOS 8.1 central cluster computing node equipped with two Intel Xeon Gold 5220R 24-core CPUs and two NVIDIA V100 Tensor Core GPUs.

 \textbf{Training Details} For the classification task, the classifier network is pre-trained and kept fixed.
 Subsequently, the QCTN module is trained using the loss function defined in Equation \eqref{eq:classification}.
 In the image restoration and 1-1 facial verification tasks, the overall model consists of multiple components: the Beltrami coefficient Estimator, the Color Correction Network (CCnet), and the discriminator.
 The training process follows an alternating minimizing approach.